jqwik-team/jqwik2-api-discussion/core-module.md

 - Generate values (samples) from arbitraries by providing a generation source.
   The generation source can be a pseudo-random one or represent the recording of a previously generated random source.

-- Specifying _properties_ for certain pieces of code.
+- Specifying _properties_ and validating them by running code.

-- Validate properties by executing them.

 - Validating properties can be done in many different and configurable ways, e.g. by generating random sets of input data (samples) with a fixed number of tries - or trying all possible values unless a max duration is reached.